-In February 2015 following exposure by the ABC's Four Corners programme of widespread animal abuse and cruelty by some trainers in the greyhound racing industry the Minister for Hospitality, Gaming and Racing established a Special Commission of Inquiry into the Greyhound Racing Industry in NSW.
-The inquiry is being conducted by Michael McHugh AC QC and is expected to be handed to Government in October 2015.
-The inquiry is expected to be wide ranging and will focus on all aspects of the industry.
-Following the disclosures the Minister required that the Board and Chief Executive Officer of Greyhound Racing NSW stand down.
-An interim Chief
+In February 2015 following exposure by the ABC's Four Corners programme of widespread animal abuse and cruelty by some trainers in the greyhound racing industry, the Minister for Hospitality, Gaming and Racing established a Special Commission of Inquiry into the Greyhound Racing Industry in NSW.
+The Inquiry was conducted by Michael McHugh AC QC and was handed to Government in June 2016.
+The Inquiry was wide ranging and focussed on all aspects of the industry.
+Following the disclosures, the Minister required that the Board and Chief Executive Officer of Greyhound Racing NSW stand down.
+An interim Chief Executive was appointed.